-Provisions shall be reviewed at each reporting date and adjusted to reflect the current best estimate.
-If it is no longer probable that an outflow of resources embodying economic benefits or service potential will be required to settle the obligation, the provision shall be reversed.
+If it is no longer probable that an outflow of resources embodying economic benefits or service potential will be required to settle the obligation, the provision shall be de-recognised.

-1.13.
+1.14.
 EMPLOYEE BENEFITS

-(a) Post-Retirement Medical Obligations
+(f) Post Retirement Medical Obligations

-The municipality provides post-retirement medical benefits by subsidizing the medical aid contributions of certain retired staff according to the rules of the medical aid funds.
-Council pays 70% as contribution and the remaining 30% is paid by the members.
+The Municipality provides post-retirement medical benefits by subsidizing the medical aid contributions of certain retired staff according to the rules of the medical aid funds.
+Council pays 60% as contribution and the remaining 40% are paid by the members.
 The entitlement to these benefits is usually conditional on the employee remaining in service up to retirement age and the completion of a minimum service period.
 The present value of the defined benefit liability is actuarially determined in accordance with GRAP 25 - Employee benefits (using a discount rate applicable to high quality government bonds).
 The plan is unfunded.

 These contributions are charged to the Statement of Financial Performance when employees have rendered the service entitling them to the contribution.
 The liability was calculated by means of the projected unit credit actuarial valuation method.
 The liability in respect of current pensioners is regarded as fully accrued, and is therefore not split between a past (or accrued) and future in-service element.
 The liability is recognised at the fair value of the obligation.
-Payments made by the municipality are set-off against the liability, including notional interest, resulting from the valuation by the actuaries and are charged against the Statement of Financial Performance as employee benefits upon valuation.
+Payments made by the Municipality are set-off against the liability, including notional interest, resulting from the valuation by the actuaries and are charged against the Statement of Financial Performance as employee benefits upon valuation.

-Actuarial gains and losses arising from the experience adjustments and changes in actuarial assumptions, are charged or credited to the Statement of Financial Performance in the period that it occurs.
+Actuarial gains and losses arising from the experience adjustments and changes in actuarial assumptions, is charged or credited to the Statement of Financial Performance in the period that it occurs.
 These obligations are valued periodically by independent qualified actuaries.

-(b) Long Service Awards
+(g) Long Service Awards

-Long service awards are provided to employees who achieve certain pre-determined milestones of service within the municipality.
-The municipality's obligation under these plans is valued by independent qualified actuaries periodically and the corresponding liability is raised.
+Long service awards are provided to employees who achieve certain pre-determined milestones of service within the Municipality.
+The Municipality's obligation under these plans is valued by independent qualified actuaries periodically and the corresponding liability is raised.
 Payments are set-off against the liability, including notional interest, resulting from the valuation by the actuaries and are charged against the Statement of Financial Performance as employee benefits upon valuation.
 Defined benefit plans are post-employment plans other than defined contribution plans.

-Actuarial gains and losses arising from the experience adjustments and changes in actuarial assumptions, are charged or credited to the Statement of Financial Performance in the period that it occurs.
+Actuarial gains and losses arising from the experience adjustments and changes in actuarial assumptions, is charged or credited to the Statement of Financial Performance in the period that it occurs.
 These obligations are valued periodically by independent qualified actuaries.